graezykev/explain-nuance-git-merge-rebase/README.md

 ### Commit `C`

-During Kev's development, another developer (Dash) merged his feature to branch `main` first, with a commit `C` .
+During Kev's development, another developer Dash edited branch `main` first, with a commit `C` (maybe by merging his own feature).

 ```sh
 git checkout main
 ```

-In this commit he also made some changes to the second line.
+In this commit `C` he also made some changes to the second line.

 ```diff
 Initial content